segunolalive/website/src/posts/understanding-accessibility-and-assistive-technologies.md

   - a11y
   - musings
 ---
+When we write HTML, those tags don't run in the browser.
+The browser creates a tree representation of the HTML document given to it.
+This tree is called the DOM *(Document Object Model)*.
+This is what the browser translates to elements on the screen.
+HTML is just a declarative DSL *(Domain Specific Language)* for expressing the DOM.
+If you are familiar with React, it's like `JSX` being compiled to `React.createElement`.
+Similarly, our CSS rules are merged with the user agent's default styles to generate the CSSOM _(CSS Object Model)_.

 Every mainstream operating system has built-in accessibility frameworks and APIs.
 On MacOs, we have the [NSAccessibility Protocol](https://developer.apple.com/documentation/appkit/nsaccessibilityprotocol).
 On Windows, we have [UI Automation](https://docs.microsoft.com/en-us/windows/win32/winauto/entry-uiauto-win32).
 These frameworks specify the behaviours of common UI widgets and patterns.
 The native development frameworks for these operating systems provide primitives that interface with these Accessibility APIs ensuring that application UIs are accessible by default.
 For example, here is the [checkbox class](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.checkbox?view=netcore-3.1) for `System.Windows.Forms` in dotnet core, which defines the behaviour and appearance of a native checkbox on the Windows Operating System.

 On the web, we also native accessibility primitives e.g the following creates a checkbox with accessible name of "I accept terms".
 It'll be announced as "I accept terms, unchecked checkbox" or something similar depending on the screen reader.
 Then the screen reader would proceed to announce the keyboard actions required to check the box.